pH-7/GoodJsCode/readme.md

 ## Ego is your enemy ✋

-Too often I see developers who take the comments on their pull requests personally, because they see what they have done as their own creation.
+Too often I see developers taking the comments on their pull requests personally because they see what they have done as their own creation.
 When you receive a change request, don’t feel judged!
 This is actually an improvement reward for yourself 🏆

 If you want to be a good developer, leave your ego in your closet.
-Never bring it at work.
+Never bring it to work.
 This will just slow your progression down and could even pollute your brain space and the company culture.

 ### ❌ Taking what others say as personally